Nuts… the proper term would actually be oilseeds, or tree nuts. But for simplicity, let's just call them nuts.

 - cardiovascular function

-- in blood sugar control
+- at blood sugar monitoring

 - maintain a healthy level of testosterone